Current filter:

 Remission may be granted if confusion over liability arises during a property transaction but not where professionals such as solicitors, accountants or trust companies fail to provide a professional service.

-The Council's Rates Coordinator has delegated responsibility for making decisions about remitting penalties.
+The Council's Rates Officers have delegated responsibility for making decisions about remitting penalties.

 The applicant is asked to outline in writing the special and unforeseen circumstances that apply for seeking relief by way of rates remission.